The Book

 The Conversations That Matter

-People will forget what you said, they may even forget what you did, but they will never forget how you made them feel.
+People may forget what you said.
+They may forget what you did.
+They will not forget how you made them feel.
 The hardest conversations are often the most important ones.
 This chapter is about having them with honesty and heart.

 Leading With Your Real Voice